ExoCTK/exoctk/README.rst

 ::

-  This research made use of the open source Python package exoctk, the Exoplanet Characterization Toolkit (Espinoza et al, 2021).
+  This research made use of the open source Python package exoctk, the Exoplanet Characterization Toolkit (Éspinoza et al, 2021).

-where (Espinoza et al, 2021) is a citation of the Zenodo record, e.g.:
+where (Éspinoza et al, 2021) is a citation of the Zenodo record, e.g.:

 ::